Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Four types of second-order topological semimetals and nodal superconductors

 As an example, we consider a crystal with twofold rotation symmetry ${\cal R}^z$, which has co-propagating chiral hinge modes on rotation-related hinges.
 Co-propagating chiral hinge modes are ruled out in gapped topological phases, but with a gapless bulk, an equilibrium current carried by bulk states may compensate the equilibrium current carried by the chiral hinges.
 This scenario applies to a spinful even-rotation-parity time-reversal symmetry-breaking superconductor (tenfold-way class D), which has the Bogoliubov-de Gennes Hamiltonian

 with the representations $U_\mathcal{P} = \tau_1 \sigma_0$ and $i U_\mathcal{R} = i \tau_3 \sigma_3$.
 Since particle-hole conjugation changes the sign of $k_z$, for generic $k_z$, $H_{k_z}(k_x,k_y)$ is constrained by ${\cal R}_z$ only.
-The spectrum, showing the linearly dispersing chiral hinge states around $k_z = 0$, is shown in Fig.\ \ref{fig:bandstructures}b.
+The spectrum, showing the linearly dispersing chiral hinge states around $k_z = 0$, is shown in Fig.\ \ref{fig:bandstructures}(b).
 In the presence of time-reversal symmetry, this scenario leads to helical hinge states around $k_z=0$ instead of chiral hinge states, as discussed in App.\ \ref{app:c}.
+To remove non-protected surface states, we added an additional term of the form

+with $b_1 = b_2 = 0.4 t$ to the model Hamiltonian \eqref{eq:H_D_Rz-}.
+As in the previous cases, this additional term also lifts the accidental degeneracy of the nodal point at $k_z = \pm k_0$ and turns it into a nodal loop.
+We refer to App.\ \ref{app:b} for a more detailed discussion.

 {\it (iv) Flat zero-energy hinge arcs away from $k_z = 0$.---} If $H_{k_z}(k_x,k_y)$ can be in a second-order phase for generic $0 < |k_z| < \pi$, flat zero-energy hinge arcs between projections of bulk nodes on hinge Brillouin zones away from $k_z = 0$ and $k_z = \pi$ are possible irrespective of the topological phase of $H_{k_z}(k_x,k_y)$ at $k_z = 0$.
 Such flat arcs of zero-energy hinge states are the only possible second-order boundary features associated with a bulk gap closing if the topological classification of $H_{k_z}(k_x,k_y)$ at $k_z = 0$ does not allow for topological phases with anomalous boundary features or $H_{k_z}(k_x,k_y)$ immediately becomes trivial upon going from $k_z = 0$ to nonzero $k_z$.